 No: It continues like your antenna is plugged in properly and your AirPort card is recognized.
 However, there are a number of other things that could cause issues with wireless networking.
 Refer to Knowledge Base document 106858 for more networking information.

-- 4. Replace the AirPort card.

-- 5. Replace the AirPort antenna.
+- 4. Replace the AirPort card. - 5.
+Replace the logic board.

-- 6. Replace the logic board.

 Speakers

 I don't hear sound from the speakers.